 Complete the form to download your American Sign Language Services guide from Akorbi.

 Complete This Form To Download

 Respond to Emergencies & Maintain Regulatory Compliance

 In emergency situations, ASL interpreters are vital to ensuring public safety, public health, and saving lives.
 American Sign Language interpretation also is a necessary component of emergency room care in hospitals, doctor’s offices, healthcare providers, government agencies, legal services, and education.

 ADA compliance is a major factor when it comes to American Sign Language interpretation.
 The Americans With Disabilities Act mandates that all covered entities must provide effective communication, including interpreters.
 This covers people who interact with an entity and work for an entity.
 Without an ADA-compliant sign language interpreter, you face hefty fines from the federal government and costly civil lawsuits with possible damage payments.

 What We Do

 Akorbi schedules a sign language interpreter to be present in the room where the person is speaking.
-The interpreter appears on the video feed next to the speaker’s podium or the designated speaker.

 Another option is remote interpretation.
 This occurs when the ASL interpreter embeds their live interpretation in the corner of a video screen.
 Akorbi’s technology platform gives you the results you need to comply with the law and provide effective ASL interpretation.